 Oral history and memory studies

-The editors of Close Encounters in War Journal invite the submission of articles of 6000-8000 words (endnotes included, bibliographical references not included in word-count: please see submission guidelines https://closeencountersinwar.org/instruction-for-authors-submissions/) in English by 1st June 2020 to firstname.lastname@example.org.
-Decisions will be made by 30th June 2020, and the selected articles will undergo a process of double-blind peer-review.
+The editors of Close Encounters in War Journal invite the submission of articles of 6000-8000 words (endnotes included, bibliographical references not included in word-count: please see submission guidelines https://closeencountersinwar.org/instruction-for-authors-submissions/) in English by 20th June 2020 (although we are willing to allow a certain flexibility) to firstname.lastname@example.org.
+Decisions will be made by mid-July 2020, and the selected articles will undergo a process of double-blind peer-review.
 The authors invited to publish will have to submit their fully revised articles by 1st November 2020.

 Helen King, Recovering Hysteria from History: Herodotus and the First Case of “Shell-Shock”, in Contemporary Approaches to the Science of Hysteria.
 Clinical and Theoretical Perspectives, ed. by Peter Halligan, Christopher Bass and John Marshall, Oxford, Oxford University Press, 2001, pp. 36-48.